CS24B/Web_Project/README.md

 All changes are not automatically saved.
 Refreshing the page will revert all changes that are not saved.
 The *Save Changes* button must be pressed to save any changes made to the Account database.

-Accounts with level 2 authorisation can be created or deleted by passing a command directly into the /postdata URL while logged in with level 2 authorisation although it is not recommended or by editing Account.db.
+Accounts with level 2 authorisation can be created or deleted by passing a command directly into the /postdata URL while logged in with level 2 authorisation although it is not recommended or by editing *Account.db*.

 ## Restore Tab